deutsia/deutsia-radio/app/src/test/java/com/opensource/i2pradio/data/radiobrowser/README_TESTS.md

 # DNS Fallback and Leak Prevention Tests

 This directory contains comprehensive tests for the RadioBrowserServerManager DNS fallback system and leak prevention mechanisms.
+There are 47 tests and all are passing as of the v1.5.0 release

 ## Test Files